Brexit: UK and EU hold emergency talks | DW | 10.09.2020

-A meeting has been hastily arranged after Britain announced plans that could violate the internationally-binding Brexit withdrawal agreement.
-The EU could now take legal action.
+Negotiators have hastily arranged a meeting after Britain announced plans that could violate the internationally-binding Brexit withdrawal agreement.
+The European Union could now take legal action.

 Britain and the European Union are holding emergency talks Thursday over UK Prime Minister Boris Johnson's plan to rewrite parts of the Brexit divorce treaty.

-The UK unveiled its new Internal Market Bill in Parliament the previous day.
-It spurred serious warnings from the EU.
+The UK unveiled its new Internal Market Bill in Parliament on Wednesday, which led to serious warnings from the EU.

-"The withdrawal agreement is not open for renegotiation and we expect that the letter and the spirit of the withdrawal agreement will be fully respected," European Commission Vice President Maros Sefcovic said.
+"The withdrawal agreement is not open for renegotiation and we expect that the letter and the spirit of the withdrawal agreement will be fully respected," said European Commission Vice President Maros Sefcovic.

 Sefcovic was set to meet Michael Gove, Britain's Brexit preparation minister, at 12 p.m.
 UTC.